ARM-software/AVH/DoxyGen/simulation/src/using.md

 \page Using Using Arm Fixed Virtual Platforms

-This section describes how to use the **Arm Fixed Virtual Platforms (FVPs)**.
+This section gives an overview on how to use the **Arm Fixed Virtual Platforms (FVPs)** in AVH context.

-The FVP simulation models in AVH context correspond to the [Arm Fast Models Fixed Virtual Platforms](https://developer.arm.com/tools-and-software/simulation-models/fixed-virtual-platforms) with extensions for \ref arm_cmvp.
-The table below shows the available models:
+The FVP simulation models in AVH correspond to a subset of [Arm Fast Models Fixed Virtual Platforms](https://developer.arm.com/tools-and-software/simulation-models/fixed-virtual-platforms) with extensions for \ref arm_cmvp.
+They can be accessed in cloud-native and desktop environments as explained in [Infrastructure chapter](../../infrastructure/index.html).
+The table below lists the available models:

 FVP Simulation Model           | Processor Core        | Overview Description :------------------------------|:----------------------|:----------------------------------------